SystemsApproach/ops/lifecycle.rst

 which is how secrets are managed.
-These include, for example, the credentials Terraform needs to access remote services like GCP, as well as the keys used to secure communication among microservices within a edge cluster.
+These include, for example, the credentials Terraform needs to access remote services like GCP, as well as the keys used to secure communication among microservices within an edge cluster.
 Such secrets are effectively part of the hybrid cloud's configuration state, which would imply they are stored in the Config Repo, like all other Configuration-as-Code artifacts.
 But repositories are typically not designed to be secure, which is